cert-manager/website/content/careers/solutions-engineer.md

 location: UK/Europe
 ---

 We guide and support enterprises in their adoption and production use of Kubernetes.
-Our deep understanding and real-world experience in a variety of environments (cloud and on-premise), enables us to accelerate customer projects and provide them with confidence in their operations.
+Our deep understanding and real-world experience in a variety of environments (cloud and on-premises), enables us to accelerate customer projects and provide them with confidence in their operations.

 Our Solution Engineers architect, design and implement Kubernetes-based integrations.
 They work directly with customers, onsite and remote, and are as comfortable in front of a whiteboard explaining concepts to a customer as at a Linux terminal implementing highly-automated and scripted solutions.
 They understand how to integrate and make the most of Kubernetes and related cloud-native technology.
-They have a passion for pushing boundaries, sometimes with novel and experimental ideas, are self-started and proactive.
+They have a passion for pushing boundaries, sometimes with novel and experimental ideas, and are proactive.

 **Technology experience**